You can get support and financial help if someone else’s child is living with you full time.

 If the local council didn’t ask you to look after the child you don’t have to tell them the child has come to stay with you.

-If you’re a grandparent giving full-time care to grandchildren, you can get information from:
+If you’re giving full-time care to a child, you can get information from:

 You’re a private foster carer if both the following apply: